Pker.xyz

 Conclusion

-Our goal with autom8 is to have is a simple, fast, somewhat sophisticated and robust tool that facilitate using Claude for complex task by doing sane context window optimization, knowledge sharing between agents, features baked in (commits, pr's, reviews) without user hassle and without noise.
+Our goal with autom8 is to have a simple, fast, somewhat sophisticated and robust tool that facilitates using Claude for complex tasks by doing sane context window optimization, knowledge sharing between agents, features baked in (commits, pr's, reviews, worktrees) without user hassle and without noise.

-It's still very much WIP atm but definitly works much better than vanilla claude for complex/long tasks where a single claude instance's context window would grow quite large.
+It's published on crates.io and works well for complex/long tasks where a single claude instance's context window would grow quite large.